v1cont/yad/README.md

 Additionally, you can build yad with the following libraries:
 * Webkit - for supporting HTML dialog (http://webkitgtk.org)
 * GtkSourceView - for enabling syntax highlighting in text-info dialog (https://wiki.gnome.org/Projects/GtkSourceView)
-* GtkSpell3 - for support spell checking in text fields (http://gtkspell.sourceforge.net/)
+* GSpell - for support spell checking in text fields (https://wiki.gnome.org/Projects/gspell)